Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation

 The University of Montana is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from harassment and discrimination based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
 Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among all people at our University.
-Acts of discrimination, harassment, sexual misconduct, stalking, and retaliation will be addressed consistent with this policy.
+The University will take appropriate action to eliminate, prevent and address the effects of discrimination, harassment, sexual misconduct, stalking and retaliation.

 Consistent with state and federal law, reasonable accommodation will be provided to persons with disabilities.